BIG-RAT/Managed-App-Schema-Builder/README.md

 ![alt text](./images/App.png "Managed App Schema Builder")
 Download: [Managed App Schema Builder](https://github.com/BIG-RAT/Managed-App-Schema-Builder/releases/download/current/Managed-App-Schema-Builder.zip)

-Starting with Jamf Pro v10.19 you are able up upload a JSON file to create a template for setting application preferences within the Application & Custom Settings payload (Computer Configuration Profiles).
+Starting with Jamf Pro v10.19 you are able to create a custome schema, in the form of a JSON, to create a template for setting application preferences within the Application & Custom Settings payload (Computer Configuration Profiles).

 #### Usage: